-The increased case load at the OLRB as well as the cross-appointment of OLRB adjudicators to other tribunals means that Vice-Chairs are asked to take on an increasing workload.
-Vice-chair salaries have been frozen for five years and, perhaps more significantly, are increasingly less attractive to those from the private sector.
+Vice-Chair salaries are increasingly less attractive to those from the private sector.
 The starting rates for Vice-Chairs (who are all lawyers) are roughly equivalent to salaries being paid to first and second year lawyers at law firms that regularly appear before the Board.

-As well, starting Vice-Chair salaries are approximately \$40,000 to \$70,000 less than the salaries mandated by the Government for the solicitors the Board hires, and for lawyers throughout the Ontario government.
+As well, starting Vice-Chair salaries are approximately \$40,000 to \$70,000 less than the salaries mandated by the Government for the very solicitors the Board hires, and for lawyers throughout the Ontario government.
 This has resulted in a situation where the solicitors retained to advise and assist Vice-Chairs in decision-writing are significantly better paid than those they assist.
 It has also effectively put an end to the prior practice and tradition of Board solicitors being appointed (or promoted) as Vice-Chairs, further exacerbating recruitment problems.
-These salaries are also dramatically less than Vice-Chairs could earn as private arbitrators and mediators which has resulted in an ongoing history of Vice-Chairs leaving the Board as experienced adjudicators and mediators to successfully pursue private careers at enhanced income levels.
+These salaries are also dramatically less than Vice-Chairs could earn as private arbitrators and mediators which has resulted in an ongoing trend of Vice-Chairs leaving the Board as experienced adjudicators and mediators to successfully pursue private careers at substantially enhanced income levels.
+This issue now arises on an annual basis: what may kindly be described as a trend is turning into a regular stream.
+Just in the last four years, four of the newly appointed Vice-Chairs left the Board after a short time for more lucrative private labour adjudicative roles.
+That is in addition to the equally large number of previously appointed Vice Chairs who are also electing to leave or go part-time.
 It is not a coincidence that virtually all of the most popular and highly sought after arbitrators in the province are former vice-chairs of the Board.
-Not only do the frozen salary levels create retention and recruitment problems (particularly in areas of heavily sought expertise such as construction) but they are compounded by the Agency and Appointments Directive notwithstanding the great diversity and scope of the different tribunals to which that Directive applies.
+Not only do the frozen salary levels create retention and recruitment problems (particularly in areas of heavily sought expertise such as construction) but they are compounded by the Agency and Appointments Directive that adopts a "one size fits all" approach notwithstanding the great diversity and scope of the different tribunals to which that Directive applies.

 In addition, many OLRB adjudicators have been appointed to the OLRB for more than 10 years or are approaching the 10 year mark.
 A recently updated Government Directive states that appointees will not normally be appointed in excess of 10 years except in exceptional circumstances.
 This rule applies to appointees who reach the 10 year threshold commencing in 2016.
-The increasing work load, pay freeze, delays in the processing of recommended appointments and job insecurity associated with the limits imposed on appointment terms will result in the loss of extremely valuable, senior OLRB adjudicators and make it difficult for the OLRB to attract well qualified replacements as part of its succession plan.
-The Board expects to lose 24% of its appointees at the end of 2015 and an additional 46% by the end of 2016.
-This represents a total of 70% of the Board appointees leaving the Board within the next two years.
-This, combined with the challenges the Board faces in attracting experienced adjudicators, will significantly impact the Board's ability to deliver on its commitments.
+The increasing work load, pay freeze, delays in the processing of recommended appointments and job insecurity associated with the limits imposed on appointment terms, if strictly applied, will result in the loss of extremely valuable, senior OLRB adjudicators and exacerbate the difficulties for the OLRB to attract well-qualified replacements as part of its succession plan.
+To date, the Board has made successful applications for the re-appointment of its senior Vice-Chairs to which the 10 year rule applies based on exceptional circumstances.
+The Board intends to continue to argue for the re-appointment where appropriate, of such Vice-Chairs, whose terms expire after 2016.
+However, it is to be noted that the Board could lose 30% of its full-time appointees in the next three years if such applications are routinely refused (as the Directive appears to contemplate).
+This, combined with the challenges the Board faces in attracting experienced adjudicators to underpaid positions, will significantly impact the Board's ability to deliver on its commitments.